 CAR ACCIDENT IN BORROWED CAR, OWNER AND DRIVER RESPONSIBLE – MN INJURY LAWYER

-The Minnesota Safety Responsibility Act, MS §169.09(5a), says what happens if a borrowed car gets in an accident.
-A motor vehicle owner who gives someone permission to use his car is liable to those injured or damaged by the vehicle’s operation.
+The Minnesota Safety Responsibility Act, MS §169.09(5a), explains what happens if a borrowed car gets in an accident.
+If you give someone permission to use your car, you are responsible for any injury or damage caused by the vehicle.
 The Safety Responsibility Act was adopted by the legislature for a good reason.
-Between an innocent third party injured by the negligent operation of an automobile, and the owner of that automobile who loaned it to another person to drive it, the vehicle owner should bear the cost of the injuries from a car accident.
+An innocent third party injured by the negligent operation of an automobile should be compensated.
+The owner of that automobile decided to let someone driver their car.
+Therefore, the owner of the car is responsible even if not driving.

 The law in Minnesota therefore requires every automobile insurance policy to cover the damages caused by the insured car.
 The coverage extends to anyone the owner allowed to use the car.
-This includes personal injuries from the car accident.
+Personal injuries from the car accident are part of this coverage.

 Even an auto dealer who lets a customer test-drive a car is subject to this law and is responsible if the driver causes an accident.